 Information Systems Technology Curriculum Guide and Course Descriptions

 Students will receive hands-on experience working with Wide Area Networks (WAN) and Local Area Networks (LAN), and learning to troubleshoot technical problems.
 Students will be given instruction in the skills necessary for dealing with customers and customer networking problems in a business situation.
-Instruction will prepare students for industry recognized certifications, including A+, Network+, Microsoft Windows and Server, CISCO, Linux+, and Security+.
+Instruction will prepare students for industry recognized certifications, including A+, Network+, Microsoft Windows and Server, Linux+, and Security+.